Orange-OpenSource/a11y-guidelines/src/en/articles/skip-links-best-practices.md

 Thus, when we use an anchor link, the system focus moves with it.
 However, the screen reader cursor will only move to the anchored element if it is focusable.
 When the anchored element is not focusable, the skip link is still considered the 'active element'.

-To resolve this issue, we can place an anchor on the element and use a <code>tabindex=-1</code> to make it focusable via JavaScript (it will remain excluded from focusable elements when using the <kbd>Tab</kbd> key).
+To resolve this issue, we can place an anchor on the element and use a <code>tabindex="-1"</code> to make it focusable via JavaScript (it will remain excluded from focusable elements when using the <kbd>Tab</kbd> key).

+**Note**: skip links are also important for business applications, whose content is typically very dense and complex.

 ### Using a hybrid solution?